 What To Bring

-Villas (these just just ones we have personally stayed in and have loved the location, staff and services)
+(these are just ones we have personally stayed in and have loved the location of, staff and services)

-Villa Tania (good location, walking to shops, large house, large pool)
+- Villa Tania (good location, walking distance to shops, large house, large pool)

-J Villa (Canggu- further out from Seminyak- good big house- but not close and unless you have scooters takes ages to get anywhere)
+- J Villa (Canggu – further out from Seminyak.
+Good big house- but not close and unless you have scooters as it takes ages to get anywhere)

 Other Villa’s that look amazing (haven’t stayed in) and are close to everything:

-C151 Smart villas (super expensive & next door to Villa Saudara)
+- C151 Smart villas (super expensive and next door to Villa Saudara)

-If you're heading over for a week or more- I would strongly advise catching a boat over to Nusa Lembongan- it is quite, but so beautiful and amazing surf.
+If you’re heading over for a week or more, I would strongly advise catching a boat over to Nusa Lembongan.
+It is quiet, but so beautiful with amazing surf.